FarronF/limerick-council-meetings/meetings/2019/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 9th October 2019.md

 A discussion took place on the highest bid for the property and the future use of the

 building.
-The Members noted the proposed for the disposal of 36 Cecil Street, Limerick.--- 2
+The Members noted the proposed for the disposal of 36 Cecil Street, Limerick.
+---
+2

 **(b)**